 • attend official meetings and conferences; and,

 • perform individual project work, including researching, designing, editing, etc.

-The internship is based in Miami, where interns are provided housing near the Foundation’s office.
+The internship is based in Miami.
 A stipend not to exceed $2,000 (dependent on the number of interns accepted) is provided for living expenses during the program.